isaacjarquin/isaacjarquin.github.io/_posts/2017-08-03-supervision-tree.markdown

 ### Final thoughts

 Fault tolerant systems like Erlang and Elixir will monitor your system silently in the background and they will react to failures, restarting a process if they crash.
-The beautiful outcome of this is that if your system crashes for unknown reasons, your customers won't notice unless there is something genuinely wrong with your code, and the process keep crashing until Erlang give up.
-On top of that even if if there is something genuinely wrong with a particular bit of code, Elixir and Erlang will isolate the problem so the only part of your system affected will be the one related to that particular process.
+The beautiful outcome of this is that if your system crashes for unknown reasons, your customers won't notice unless there is something genuinely wrong with your code, and the process keep crashing over and over again until Erlang give up.
+On top of that even if there is something genuinely wrong with a particular bit of code, Elixir and Erlang will isolate the problem so the only part of your system affected will be the one related to that particular process.
 All of this is handle by the supervision tree, and the best part of it is that it all comes for free with Erlang and Elixir.

 <b>References</b>